How to Add Costs to FeedXL

 Go spend some time seeing if you can reduce or even remove some products from your horse’s diet and still keep it balanced!

-Note: If you are still on the BASIC plan in FeedXL you will discover that this feature is not available on our Basic plan… so, you can either upgrade for access to the supplement finder (definitely your best option as these tools supercharge how useful and easy to use FeedXL is!)
+Note: If you are still on the BASIC plan in FeedXL you will discover that this feature is not available on our Basic plan… upgrade for access to the supplement finder (definitely your best option as these tools supercharge how useful and easy to use FeedXL is!).

 If you are using a feed that is not balanced the same process applies, you can use the ‘Find Feeds to Fix this Diet’ button (check it out here) OR you can ask for recommendations from your fellow members!